 The input parameter is renamed to country_name.
 This input parameter will be sent by the client and the same parameter will be evaluated for its capital and that will be sent to the requesting client.

 Now we are going to create the switch statement on the workspace.
-Right-Click on the Statement Control Section of the workspace, a API DESIGNER context menu will appear.
+Right-Click on the Statement Control Section of the workspace, an API DESIGNER context menu will appear.
 Select Switch from the context menu.

-A structure of the switch statement will be created in the Statement Control Section of the Workspace.
+A structure of the Switch statement will be created in the Statement Control Section of the Workspace.

-Right-Click on the SWITCH and select properties
+Right-Click on the SWITCH and select the properties

 A Properties dialog window will appear.
 Type the name of the Switch Variable in the Textbox and click the Ok button.
 Here the switch variable is country_name, therefore type the said variable name in the Switch Textbox.